ViciousWoman/BlackWolf8383/README.md

 6. the website is now deployed.
 7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

+### Clone

+To run locally, You can clone this project by pasting ' git clone https://github.com/ViciousWoman/BlackWolf8383.git into your terminal.
+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits

 ### Images